FZJ-JSC/JUBE/docs/advanced.rst

 .. highlight:: bash
    :linenothreshold: 5

-This tutorial will show you more detailed functions and tools of *JUBE*.
+This tutorial demonstrates more detailed functions and tools of *JUBE*.
 If you want a basic overview you should read the general :doc:`tutorial` first.

 .. index:: schema validation, validation, dtd